 Once VAs are deployed and ready to be utilized, endpoint clients must exclusively resolve DNS through the VAs and not your local DNS forwarders.
 This is usually accomplished through the network's DHCP configuration.
 For more information, see Local DNS Forwarding.

 The following firewall/ACL requirements ensure VAs can communicate with the Umbrella cloud services and local DNS forwarders/servers.
-These requirements apply to both VMWare and Hyper-V deployments.
+These requirements apply to each platform to which the VA is deployed.

 53 TCP + UDP